 We’ve all done this, we bang and bang on the door of hope, and don’t anyone dare suggest there’s nobody home.
 Barbara Kingsolver

-In one of those odd synchronicities that I long ago stopped trying to explain and started just accepting, my friend Mitch, who is the priest-in-charge at the Episcopal church I attend, happened to mention Barbara Kingsolver in his homily last Sunday, just a couple of days after I finished Unsheltered.
+In one of those odd synchronicities that I long ago stopped trying to explain and started just accepting, my friend Mitch, who is the priest-in-charge at the Episcopal church I attend, happened to mention Barbara Kingsolver in his homily the Sunday after I finished Unsheltered.
 But Mitch wasn’t referencing the novel—he hasn’t read it.
-He ended his sermon with some thoughts and a brief passage from “Small Wonder,” the first essay in a collection of Kingsolver essays of the same title that was published over a decade and a half ago, just a few months after 9/11.
-I read the collection many years ago and had entirely forgotten about it.
+He ended his sermon with some thoughts and a brief passage from “Small Wonder,” the first essay in a collection of Kingsolver essays of the same title that was published almost two decades ago, just a few months after 9/11.
+I read the collection a number of years ago and had entirely forgotten about it.
 Mitch’s mention of it reminded me that I have often thought that Kingsolver is a better essayist than novelist.
 “Worth taking another look,” I thought, as I pulled Small Wonder off the shelf when I returned home from church.

-The next morning as I labored on the stationary bike at the gym, I read the opening essay that Mitch had quoted from the day before.
+The next morning, I read the opening essay that Mitch had quoted from the day before.
 The real theme of the essay is “now what?”
-It’s a question that’s been on the minds of many over the past couple of years, but in Kingsolver’s 2002 essay, the question is asked in the context of 9/11 and of America’s subsequent invasion of Iraq and Afghanistan.
+It’s a question that’s been on the minds of many over the past several years, but in Kingsolver’s 2002 essay, the question is asked in the context of 9/11 and of America’s subsequent invasion of Iraq and Afghanistan.
 Kingsolver writes:

 The closest my heart has come to breaking lately was on the day my little girl arrived home from school and ran to me, her face tense with expectation, asking, “Are they still having that war in Afghanistan?”